Seville (Sevilla)

 Traditional Spanish cuisines include fish, hog, and vegetable dishes.
 Furthermore, the restaurant's bar serves over a hundred different cocktails.

-La Giralda is a popular stop for passing travellers due to its welcoming vibe and reasonably priced food.
+La Giralda is a popular stop for passing travelers due to its welcoming vibe and reasonably priced food.
 In this respect, Seville was crucial.
-As the Indian Archive attests, the food in this part of the world is really one of a kind, fusing elements from many different civilizations.
+As the Indian Archive attests, the food in this part of the world is one of a kind, fusing elements from many different civilizations.

-And at the renowned Egana Oriza, where the chef boasts that the key to his dishes' distinctive flavour is all in the vinegar and olive oil, diners may sample some of Baku's Andalusian specialities prepared in a novel way.
+And at the renowned Egana Oriza, where the chef boasts that the key to his dishes' distinctive flavor is all in the vinegar and olive oil, diners may sample some of Baku's Andalusian specialties prepared in a novel way.
 When cooking fish, these seasonings come in especially handy.